 As a business owner, how would you answer the following questions?

-Clearly, the answer to all these questions is no. Although they may seem obvious, many small to mid-sized business owners don’t know that they haven’t taken the necessary precautions to prevent such scenarios from actually happening.
+Clearly, the answer to all these questions is no. Although they may seem obvious, many small to mid-sized business owners do not know that they have not taken the necessary precautions to prevent such scenarios from actually happening.

 According to a recent survey1 amongst small to mid-sized companies, the leading cause of downtime was hardware failure (55%), followed by human error (22%), software failure (18%), and natural disasters (5%).
 And average recovery time was roughly 30 hours.

 When your company suffers from downtime, 4 critical areas are affected:

 Another cause of downtime, although mostly affecting larger business but something to keep on your radar, is the threat of hackers or cybercriminals shutting your webserver down by a Distributed Denial of Service (DDoS) attack.
 These malicious attempts to cripple your website are an unfortunate fact of the Internet landscape and we frequently read and hear about such attacks in the news.
 In fact, for Q2 2013, DDoS attacks have increased 20%, costing companies millions of pounds in lost revenue.